 Natural childbirth Many patients choose to explore options such as relaxation exercises, deep breathing, use of focal points, meditation, changing positions and other suggestions to minimize pain and promote working with your body’s natural processes.
 Often, childbirth classes will cover specifics about techniques such as Lamaze and the Bradley method.

-Pain medication injections During labor, your Grapevine or Fort Worth ObGyn may order medications to lessen your pain and allow you to rest.
+Pain medication injections During labor, your Southlake or Fort Worth ObGyn may order medications to lessen your pain and allow you to rest.
 These drugs can affect your entire body, as well as cause lethargy in the baby, so we only prescribe them in the early stages of labor.

 Local anesthesia Your physician may utilize local anesthesia to numb an area in or around the vagina; however, local anesthesia does not relieve the discomfort of labor.